Computing for Scientists

 systems, genetic sequence anaylsis, etc., will be examined.

-The primary computational tools will be PHASER, R, and Perl
+The primary computational tools will be PHASER, R, and Python

 programming Language.
 Some of the underying numerical algorithms